 His work was exhibited in "The Uncanny Valley" at the Samuel Dorsky Museum of Art in New Paltz, New York.
 In 2010, his work was included in "(Por)trait Revealed" at Rayko Photo Center in San Francisco and in the Photography Forum exhibition at the Museum of Fine Arts Houston, where his photographs are in its permanent collection.
 His solo exhibition "Being Upstate" was presented at the Center for Photography in Woodstock in 2011.
+His publications have been exhibited at the Tokyo Institute of Photography, at Baxter Street / Camera Club of New York and at Visual Studies Workshop in Rochester, New York.

 New York Foundation for the Arts MARK 2010 Alumni